 Year launched: 2024

-It measures 5037mm long, 1964mm wide and 1744mm high—the Volvo EX90 is some size.
-Middle row passengers will also have plenty of leg and headroom but like a lot of seven-seater EVs, these are best reserved for children on longer journeys.
+It measures 5037mm long, 1964mm wide and 1744mm high so, yeah, the Volvo EX90 is some size.
+Middle row passengers have plenty of leg and headroom but like a lot of seven-seater EVs, the third row is best reserved for children on longer journeys.

 There are two electric motor configurations available, and both feature a 108kWh usable (111kWh) battery.
 In its standard Twin Motor trim, 408PS is driven through all four wheels, meaning it’ll smash the 0-60mph run in just 5.7 seconds.